You can apply for a 6-month extension of time to file your return (5½-months for filing Form NJ-1041).The extension does not apply to any tax owed.

 There is no extension of time to pay tax due.
 We will notify you only if we deny your extension request, but not until after you actually file your return.
 Penalties and interest are imposed whenever tax is paid after the original due date.

 If you apply for a federal extension, you do not need to file a New Jersey extension application (Form NJ-630) as long as you meet the following conditions:

-Eighty percent (80%) of your actual New Jersey tax liability computed on your return when filed (Form NJ-1040, Line 42; Form NJ-1040NR, Line 40; Form NJ-1041, Line 28) has been paid in the form of withholdings, estimated payments, or other payments by the original due date of the return.
-For calendar year taxpayers this is April 15th.
-If the due date falls on a Saturday, Sunday, or legal holiday, the return is due on the next business day.
+- At least 80% of your actual New Jersey tax liability shown on your return (Form NJ-1040, Line 43; Form NJ-1040NR, Line 40; Form NJ-1041, Line 28) has been paid through withholdings, estimated payments, or other payments by the original due date of the return;

-- Your final New Jersey return is filed by the extended due date together with any balance of tax due.
+- Your New Jersey return is filed by the extended due date together with any balance of tax due;

-If you are not applying for a Federal extension, you can still obtain an extension to file your New Jersey income tax return by doing the following:
+If you are not applying for a federal extension, you can still apply for an extension to file your New Jersey Income Tax return by doing the following: